 Contrary to popular belief, cutting out the middleman is not always a good thing!

 In this day and age, there are many direct insurance companies who sell their services directly to you.
 These companies cut out the middle man and choose to cut out the insurance agent.
 The thinking behind this is that because you’re eliminating an extra person, the price will go down.
 However, that isn’t always the case.
 By dealing directly with the insurance company, a consumer may take on tasks that they may not realize even exist!

 Why Use an Insurance Agent?

 Using an independent insurance agent definitely has more pros than it has cons.
 From understanding your insurance policy down to the letter, to finding costs at prices you thought were impossible, independent agents are here for you.
-Contact the independent insurance professionals at Oaks Insurance Group, for all of your many insurance coverage needs
+Contact the independent insurance professionals at Dave Turley Insurance Agency, for all of your many insurance coverage needs

 Talking to Your Teen About Safe Driving

 When teens begin to drive, according to the National Highway Traffic Safety Administration (NHTSA) and the National Safety Council, the sobering statistics start to pile up: